bartificer/programming-by-stealth/docs/_tidbits/tidbit13.md

 & ./Invoke-MontyHallSimulation.ps1
 ```

-This produces a **lot** of output because it runs the game a thousand times, printing the details of each game to the informational output put stream as it goes, and when all the simulations are run it prints out a summary of the aggregated results to the informational output stream too before finally outputting a dictionary with those same aggregate results to the data output stream.
+This produces a **lot** of output because it runs the game a thousand times, printing the details of each game to the informational output stream as it goes, and when all the simulations are run it prints out a summary of the aggregated results to the informational output stream too before finally outputting a dictionary with those same aggregate results to the data output stream.

+**BART: above paragraph might need more explanation.
+You may have told us what an "informational output stream" vs. "data output stream" is, but if you did it was 7 months ago.
+Or maybe it's just too many words that sound the same to me?**

 Note that I chose to emit the information both to the human-facing informational output stream and to the data output stream so the script can be pipelined.
 For example, we can convert the dictionary with the results to JSON and write that to a file with the command: